-This gorgeous French dessert – Quince Tarte Tatin – marries golden, buttery puff pastry and seasonal quinces in a delicious family treat.
-Serve Tarte tatin with a scoop of ice-cream and watch it disappear.
-Easy recipe, heavenly dessert!
+Why not follow this French quince dessert recipe to make a gorgeous quince tarte Tatin?
+It marries golden, buttery puff pastry and seasonal quinces in a delicious family treat.
+Serve tarte Tatin with a scoop of ice cream and watch it disappear!

-It was three years ago when I first made Quince Tarte Tatin.
-Each fall I make this dessert, improving the recipe.
-It seems it has become a traditional seasonal dessert in our family.
+Each fall, I make this quince dessert, improving the recipe.
+It seems it has become a traditional seasonal treat in our family.

-The dessert was the result of a cooking mishap where one of sisters with the last name Tatin dropped a tart, but served it anyways, in its overturned state.
+The dessert resulted from a cooking mishap where one of the sisters with the last name Tatin dropped a tart but served it anyways, in its overturned state.

-Nowadays, Tarte Tatin is made with other fruit such as pears, quinces, plums, peaches, pineapple, or even vegetables, such as onion, artichoke, tomato, and even cabbage.
+Nowadays, tarte Tatin is made with other fruit such as pears, quinces, plums, peaches, pineapple, or even vegetables, such as onion, artichoke, tomato, cabbage, etc.

-- This Quince Tarte Tatin is the best way to use seasonal fruit which is hard to eat on its own.
+- It is the best way to use seasonal fruit, which is hard to eat on its own.

 - Adding spices to a poaching liquid brings great flavors to quinces.